-Since it is our brains that adjusts and decides on the colour, this photo falls right smack between our perceptual boundary.
+Since it is our brains that adjusts and decides on the color, this photo falls right smack between our perceptual boundary.
 Which explains why some people see it as blue and black, while others see it as white and gold.
 When the context (the lighting) changes, our visual perception changes as our brain starts adjusting for it.

-So to conclude, our brain does a wonderful job of taking shortcuts and making us see the same colours most of the time.
+So to conclude, our brain does a wonderful job of taking shortcuts and making us see the same colors most of the time.
 However, in this case, this photo lies right between our perceptual boundaries which cause us to see it differently!

 While this isn’t something that is usually covered in our Chemistry Tuition‘ classes, this is a classic example of how science can be extremely fascinating and relevant in our everyday lives!